-Services that are covered for you What you must pay when you get these services Smoking and tobacco use cessation (counseling to stop smoking or tobacco use) If you use tobacco, but do not have signs or symptoms of tobacco-related disease: We cover two counseling quit attempts within a calendar year as a preventive service with no cost to you.
+Services that are covered for you that are covered for you What you must pay when you get these services Smoking and tobacco use cessation (counseling to stop smoking or tobacco use) If you use tobacco, but do not have signs or symptoms of tobacco-related disease: We cover two counseling quit attempts within a calendar year as a preventive service with no cost to you.
 Each counseling attempt includes up to four face-to-face visits.
-If you use tobacco and have been diagnosed with a tobacco-related disease or are taking medicine that may be affected by tobacco: We cover cessation counseling services.
+If you use tobacco and have been diagnosed with a tobacco- related disease or are taking medicine that may be affected by tobacco: We cover cessation counseling services.
 We cover two counseling quit attempts within a calendar year; however, you will pay the applicable cost-sharing.
-Each counseling attempt includes up to four face-to-face visits.
-In-network There is no coinsurance, copayment or deductible for the Medicare- covered smoking and tobacco use cessation preventive benefits.
-Out-of-network \$30 copayment for each preventive benefit Smoking and tobacco use cessation - Quit for Life Program This supplemental program is designed to help you overcome physical, psychological, and behavioral addictions using a seamlessly integrated mix of medication, one-on-one coaching, group video sessions and digital tools for support.
+Each counseling There is no coinsurance, copayment or deductible for the Medicare- covered smoking and tobacco use cessation preventive benefits. attempt includes up to four face-to-face visits.Smoking and tobacco use cessation - Quit for Life ProgramThis supplemental program is designed to help you overcome physical, psychological, and behavioral addictions using a seamlessly integrated mix of medication, one-on-one coaching, group video sessions and digital tools for support.
 There is no coinsurance, copayment or deductible for the Quit for Life Program.
 It includes: A certified Quit Coach who will teach you skills and behavioral strategies to help you quit for life.
 Coach support includes a combination of up to 5 total one-on-one appointments (call, text, or chat) and/or group video sessions.
 You get 24/7 access to a Quit Coach as part of the program.
 You may receive 12 weeks of the Nicotine Replacement Therapy (NRT) patch or gum at no cost, mailed directly to your home.
 You get access to print and online resources to help you through the quitting process.
 You can repeat the program up to 3 times in a calendar year.

-Services that are covered for you What you must pay when you get these services Supervised Exercise Therapy (SET) SET is covered for members who have symptomatic peripheral artery disease (PAD) and a referral for PAD from the physician responsible for PAD treatment.
-Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
+Services that are covered for you What you must pay when you get these services Supervised Exercise Therapy (SET) SET is covered for members who have symptomatic peripheral artery disease (PAD) and a referral for PAD from the physician responsible for PAD treatment. \$30 copayment for each visit Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
 The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
-In-network \$30 copayment for each visit Out-of-network \$60 copayment for each visit Transportation Services - Lyft We partnered with Lyft to cover 24 one-way personal rides every calendar year to or from plan-approved locations.
+Transportation Services - Lyft We partnered with Lyft to cover 24 one-way personal rides every calendar year to or from plan-approved locations.
 Plan- approved locations are hospitals, clinics, medical facilities, and pharmacies.
 Each one-way trip must not exceed 50 miles.
 A trip is considered one-way; a round trip is considered two trips.
-Contact the Customer Care Center three business days in advance if you would like a ride to an upcoming appointment.
-In-network \$0 copay Out-of-network Not Covered
+Contact the Customer Care Center three business days in advance if you would like a ride to an upcoming appointment. \$0 copay